When Should You Review Your Insurance Policy?

 When Businesses Should Review Insurance Policies

-Business owners should review insurance policies:
+Business owners should review policies:

-- At least once a year
+- At least annually

-- After business growth or expansion
+- After expansion or growth

 - When hiring employees

-- When adding new services or products
+- When adding services or products

-- After purchasing equipment or property
+- After major equipment purchases

-Signs Your Insurance Coverage Is Outdated
+Signs Your Insurance Coverage May Be Outdated

-You may need to review your insurance policy if:
+You may need a review if:

-- Coverage limits are set at minimum levels
+- Coverage limits remain at minimum levels

 - Your policy has not been reviewed in years

-- Your life or business has changed recently
+- Your life or business recently changed

-- Your premiums changed without explanation
+- Premiums changed without explanation

-How an Independent Insurance Agency Helps With Policy Reviews
+How an Independent Insurance Agency Helps with Policy Reviews

 Frequently Asked Questions